mattlianje/etl4s/README.md

 See the [tutorial](tutorial.md) for examples of **etl4s** in combat.
 It works great with anything:
 - Spark / Flink / Beam
 - ETL / Streaming
+- Distributed Systems
+- Local scripts
-- Multi-physical-machine big data workflows
+- Big Data workflows
-- Little web-server dataflows
+- Web-server dataflows

 ## Inspiration